alpiepho/code_challenges/leetcode/README.md

 ### (Interview problem)

 struct_macro - create a macro that gives byte offset of field of a struct within a struct.

+### (FreeCodeCamp , Hard) Caclulate water held in blocks

+Given array of block heights, calculate the total area/water that could be held.